yoren/gravityflow/readme.txt

 - Updated minimum Gravity Forms version to 1.9.14.
 - Updated feed interception to use the gform_is_delayed_pre_process_feed filter with GF1.9.14+ or gform_pre_process_feeds filter with GF2.0+.

+- Fixed an issue with assignees which don't exist being assigned to the step e.g. when an email field doesn't have a value.
 - Fixed an issue with the step flow when the destination step is not active or conditions met.
 - Fixed an issue with the reminders not being sent when steps are repeated.
 - Fixed an issue with the status page preventing the workflow user, assignee and role fields from being displayed.